 The general sequence of courses in Economics is as follows: theory, then application; theory, then application.
-Students first take ECN 111 followed by an applied course from ECN 205-250; then students take the intermediate theory and econometrics courses ECN 280, 282. and 286 followed by at least one advanced analysis class (ECN 300-349) and then two applied senior seminars (ECN 350-399).
-Students need to be sure to take the required prerequisites, including math courses, as needed (see below).
+Students first take ECN 111 followed by an applied course from ECN 205-250.
+Next, students take the intermediate theory (ECN 280 and 282) courses and econometrics (ECN 286) followed by at least one advanced analysis class (ECN 300-349) and then two applied senior seminars (ECN 350-399).
+Students need to be sure to take the required prerequisites, including math courses.
+This includes one semester of calculus (MAT 124 or 131) and MAT 209 (note, potential majors should not take MAT 115).
 Non majors and students interested in related concentrations (e.g., environmental studies, global development studies, policy studies) often take ECN 111, one (or two) classes in range 205-250, and sometimes ECN 280, 282, and/or 286.

 There are many ways to complete a major in Economics.
 The schedule below outlines the typical schedule of an Economics major.
 A student who is interested in spending a semester on Off-Campus Studey (OCS) may choose to double up on their Econometrics class (ECN 286) and Advance Analysis course (ECN 300-350) in a given semester.
 Students contemplating a year-long off-campus program should talk with that program adviser before the start of their second year to determine if this is possible.